Xapuu/programingStuff/openSource/openSource.md

 This concept lies around the strategy that only part of the software whole software `The Core` is free and the rest of the functionality is paid.

-For example if you have some kind UI library, and let's say it's core functionality is to have some tables and stuff, which are free of charge for all users and there is a `non-core` or in other words paid set of components for data visualization, that can be used as complimentary components to the core version.
+For example we can take "agGrid" which is a UI library, and it's `core` functionality is under "MIT" license, which means that the users can free of charge  use those core components.
+There is also a `non-core` or in other words paid set of components, which can be purchesd.

 4 Advertisement partners